Figure skating: Clothing

 Skaters are generally free to select their own attire, with a few restrictions.
 In competition, women may wear a dress, typically with matching attached briefs.
 This rule of costuming was created in response to Katarina Witt's costume and performance at the 1988 Winter Olympics.
 In 2004, the rule was extended to allow women to wear trousers.
 They may wear opaque flesh-colored leggings or tights under dresses and skirts, which may extend to cover their skates.
-Men must wear trousers – they are not allowed to wear tights, although, officials do not always impose a deduction for violations.
+Men must wear trousers – they are not allowed to wear tights, although officials do not always impose a deduction for violations.
 Matching costumes are not required in pair skating and ice dance.

 Competition costumes vary widely, from simple designs to heavily beaded or trimmed costumes.
 Skaters risk a deduction if a piece of their costume falls onto the ice surface.
-An official may stop a program if he or she deems there to be a hazard.
+An official may stop a program if they deem there to be a hazard.
 Skaters and family members may design their own costumes, sometimes with assistance from their coach or choreographer, or turn to professional designers.
 Costumes may cost thousands of dollars if designed by a top-level costume maker.

 According to current ISU regulations, costumes in competition must be fair, non-revealing, and appropriate for both short and long programs.
 Costumes should not be showy or exotic in nature.
 Clothing, however, can reflect the genre of music chosen.
 Although the use of flesh-colored fabric means the costumes are often less revealing than they may appear, there have been repeated attempts to ban clothing that gives the impression of "excessive nudity" or that is otherwise inappropriate for athletic competition.
 In general, accessories or props are not permitted in competition.
 The ISU allowed an exception for the original dance in the 2007–08 season but not since.